GSA-TTS/identity-handbook/_articles/appdev-doc-auth-test-plan.md

 ## General Information

+Team Charity currently handles two different vendors for Document Authentication, used for capturing pictures of a user's ID or passport and face.
+One uses a SDK provided by Acuant, the other uses a service called Socure.
-Automated testing of the Acuant SDK, used for capturing pictures of a user's ID and face, is not currently available.
-Prior to each bi-weekly deploy, Team Timnit wants to manually verify that the SDK is functioning as expected.
+Prior to each bi-weekly deploy, Team Charity should manually verify that Doc Auth is functioning as expected.

 ### Cadence